Overview

 As soon as we have a place available, we’ll email you an official offer.

-Then, confirm your place, and pay any course fees to finalise your enrolment.
+You will need to confirm your place, and pay any course fees to finalise your enrolment.

 Fees